cartpauj/login-or-logout-menu-item/readme.txt

 [How to use?](https://wordpress.org/support/topic/instructions-to-use-please/#post-9679222)

-Thanks to Juliobox for his prior efforts on the BAW Login/Logout Menu plugin!
+Thanks to Juliobox for his prior efforts on the BAW Login/Logout Menu plugin which this is derived from

 == Installation ==